MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Lukas Struppek, Dominik Hintersdorf, Kristian Kersting.
   - Key Word: Model Inversion Attack; Label Smoothing.
   - <details><summary>Digest</summary> The paper explores the effect of label smoothing on model privacy, particularly in the context of model inversion attacks (MIAs).
 Label smoothing, a common regularization technique, is found to facilitate MIAs, thereby compromising model privacy.
 However, the paper introduces the concept of smoothing with negative factors, which counteracts this trend, making it more difficult to extract sensitive information and enhancing model resilience against MIAs, even surpassing current defense methods.

+- Who's Harry Potter?
+Approximate Unlearning in LLMs. [[paper]](https://arxiv.org/abs/2310.02238)
+  - Ronen Eldan, Mark Russinovich.
+  - Key Word: Machine Unlearning; Large Language Models.
+  - <details><summary>Digest</summary> This paper addresses legal and ethical challenges related to large language models (LLMs) trained on copyrighted content.
+The authors propose a novel technique for "unlearning" specific data from an LLM, without requiring a complete retraining.
+They demonstrate the effectiveness of their approach by removing the ability of a model to generate or recall Harry Potter-related content while preserving its performance on standard benchmarks.
+The method involves three main components: a reinforced model to identify relevant tokens, replacing idiosyncratic expressions with generic alternatives, and fine-tuning the model on these alternatives.
+This paper presents the first effective technique for unlearning in generative language models.

 - Graph Unlearning: A Review. [[paper]](https://arxiv.org/abs/2310.02164)
   - Anwar Said, Tyler Derr, Mudassir Shabbir, Waseem Abbas, Xenofon Koutsoukos.